-To be considered before buying a property
+To be considered before Purchasing a Home in Spain

 1. Is the Plot of Land Registered under the Developer’s Name?